tensorflow/tfx/ROADMAP.md

 ### TFX OSS roadmap
-This highlights the main OSS efforts for the TFX team in 2019.
+This highlights the main OSS efforts for the TFX team in 2019 and H1 2020.
 If you're interested in contributing in one of these areas, [contributions](https://github.com/tensorflow/tfx/blob/master/CONTRIBUTING.md) are always welcome, especially in areas that extend TFX into infrastructure currently not widely in use at Google.